Matthias84/speech2josm/readme.md

 ## limitations

 Currently the number of recognized tags is pretty limited and esp. with noise we get false positives.
 Numeric values etc. aren't supported.
 Also the control of the editor is limited to very basic remote control commands.

 # setup

+Start JOSM (>3850) and enable remote control for all actions (edit - preferences - remote)
-* sudo apt install pocketsphinx python-pocketsphinx pocketsphinx-en-us python-pyaudio python-requests (or use pip and python virtualenv)
+* `sudo apt install pocketsphinx python-pocketsphinx pocketsphinx-en-us python-pyaudio python-requests (or use pip and python virtualenv)`
-* python speech2josm.py
+* `python speech2josm.py`

 # troubleshooting